 A start and an end date

-Project-based work, as opposed to an ongoing agreement, can be a useful pointer towards self-employment.
-It suggests a contractor is providing a contract for services and not employment.
+Project-based work, as opposed to an ongoing, rolling agreement, can also be a useful pointer towards self-employment.
+Start and end dates suggest a contractor is providing a contract for services and not employment.